**SPONSORS: For sponsor/exhibitor related questions contact sponsorship@hispanicizeEvent.com or call 203.364.4779. **

 Is there a special group hotel rate for the Intercontinental Hotel?
 Yes, please call 1-800-496-7621 and mention special group Hispanicize when booking.

 When should I arrive and depart?
 You should plan to arrive on the evening of March 30th or on the morning of April 1st to get the most out of your Event experience.
 The Event runs from April 1-4th.
-If you are a sponsor, blogger, media, or filmmaker we suggest you depart on April 5th so that you can attend the closing night VIP event – it is not to be missed!
+If you are a sponsor, blogger, media, or filmmaker we suggest you depart on the afternoon of April 5th as one of our sponsors is planning a special treat that you won’t want to miss.

 Does the Intercontinental Hotel Miami provide shuttle service to/from Miami International Airport or Fort Lauderdale International Airport?
 No, the hotel does not provide shuttle service.
 Transportation options include rental car, taxi, or shared ride services like Super Shuttle Miami/Fort Lauderdale.